 Following the passage of these bills, the state administrative agencies have worked to establish rules and protocol on how the substance's legalization will work.
 This has been especially complicated due to the conflict with federal law.
 The Department of Justice announced in August 2013, however, that they had amended their marijuana enforcement policies and would not interfere with states experimenting with legalization.

-At present, the legislatures in both Rhode Island and Alaska are debating the legalization of recreational marijuana use.
 Several states have recently decriminalized the possession of marijuana, including Vermont and Maryland.
-Other states are actively loosening the restrictions on medical marijuana, including Oregon where a bill was passed in August 2013 to make dispensaries easier to establish.
 Still more states are moving towards legalizing medical marijuana for the first time, including Illinois, where a bill was passed and signed into law in August 2013 to start their medical marijuana program on January 1, 2014.
 On October 28, 2013, the ACLU filed a lawsuit challenging the Arizona medical marijuana law.
+Through that suit, the ACLU was able to establish that marijuana extracts do fall under the allowed use of marijuana for medical purposes under the Arizona law.

 08/29/2013: Department of Justice announced it will not challenge state legalization efforts.